Bert Hall: Biography

 And finally, Bert Hall persistently refers to his fellow pilots and commanders in glowing and respectful terms, with rare exceptions.
 And if some were envious and sought to discredit his achievements, he did not reciprocate.

+In civilian life, he joined the Philippine Aerial Taxi Company in Manila with Emil Bachrach and Capt.
+William Bradford in the early 1930s, and was one of the Instructor Pilots of Filipino World War II hero Capt.
+Jesus Villamor.

-In civilian life, he contracted with the Chinese government to buy surplus planes from the U.S. government and return to China to set up an air service for them, but failed to obtain permission from the State Department.
+Later on, Hall was contracted by the Chinese government to buy surplus planes from the U.S. government and return to China to set up an air service for them, but failed to obtain permission from the State Department.
 He was charged with violating export restrictions and convicted.
 Bert Hall was released from McNeil Island Federal Penitentiary in May 1936.
 His effort anticipated the July 7, 1937 Second Sino-Japanese War wherein Claire Chennault assessed the Chinese Air Force and received Washington approval of the American Volunteer Group ("Flying Tigers").
 Deployment of aircraft, aircrews, and supplies to China began in the spring of 1941.

 He lived in Seattle for a few months before heading to Hollywood to work for Twentieth Century Fox studios.
 Weary of Hollywood, in 1940 he moved to Dayton, Ohio and in 1944 settled in Castalia, Ohio, where he started the Sturdy Toy Factory.

 On December 6, 1948, he died of a massive heart attack while driving down the highway near Fremont, Ohio.
 His ashes were scattered over his hometown of Higginsville, Missouri on January 20, 1950.